Close

 Your local transportation office will talk you through your specific entitlements during your individual counseling session, but you can use the following tips to help get you started.

-2. The service member may request that professional books, papers and equipment belonging to his or her spouse be shipped at government expense on a PCS move.
+2. The service member may request that a spouse’s professional books, papers and equipment be shipped at government expense on a PCS move.
 If approved, the weight limit is not to exceed 500 pounds for your spouse’s belongings.

 3. Begin weighing your items to determine if the belongings you plan to move fall within the weight limit long before you are expected to move.
 Each room potentially has enough items to roughly equal 1,000 pounds.